 I also used a scarf to put over the pillow every night to provide a big of extra warmth too.

 Well, that’s it!
-If you have any questions about what to bring with you, write a comment below and I’ll do my best to answer it!
+If you have any questions about my Everest Base Camp packing list, write a comment below and I’ll do my best to answer it!